Bradzie/DriftoutIO/README.md

 # DriftoutIO

-## A fast-paced royle/racing game inspired by driftin.io built with socket.io, p5js and node.js.
+## A fast-paced royle/racing game inspired by driftin.io built with socket.io, p5js and node.js

 I'm currently hosting this on heroku, here: https://driftout.herokuapp.com/

 I'm planning to move to more independant hosting soon, but development is still early on.

+## Battle other racers to be the first to complete 20 laps! 🚗

+Select from 7 different car classes each with different attributes and some with abilities ⚔️

+Complete laps to upgrade your car and survive longer ⬆️

+Play solo to attempt for a personal best time 💨

 ## How to run locally: